ktenman/sectors/README.md

     docker-compose -f docker-compose.e2e.yml up -d
     ```

-3. **Set Environment Variable**: Export the `E2E` environment variable to `true`.
-This step is essential for configuring the application to run in E2E test mode.
-Use the following command:

-    ```bash
-    export E2E=true
-    ```

-4. **Run E2E Tests**: Execute the Gradle command to run the E2E tests.
+3. **Run E2E Tests**: Execute the Gradle command to run the E2E tests.
 Ensure to provide the `headless=true` flag to run the tests in headless mode, suitable for automated testing.
 Use the following command:

     ```bash
-    ./gradlew --info -Pheadless=true
+    ./gradlew e2eTest --info -Pheadless=true
     ```

-5. **Verify Test Results**: After the tests have completed, review the test results for any failures or errors.
+4. **Verify Test Results**: After the tests have completed, review the test results for any failures or errors.
 You can access detailed logs to identify and troubleshoot any issues encountered during the E2E testing process.

 By following these steps, you can effectively run end-to-end tests for the Form Handler application on your Unix-based system.